kellyluo25/recollectives/_posts/2022-11-06-crowning-glories.md

 <br />

-what do we owe to a people? hungry, wanting as they are. i'd ask you of their needs and know it may never be enough to provide, not so yawning into the maw of a deprived subject. they are owed, needy—first, stone soup and stale bread—later, bills to pay, dues to make. they may get their due someday soon.
+what do we owe to a people? hungry, wanting as they are. i'd ask you of their needs and know it may never be enough to provide, not so yawning into the maw of a deprived subject. they are owed, needy—first, stone soup and stale bread—later, bills to pay and dues to make. they may get their due someday soon.

 <br />

-and what is duty if not consecrated on a crown. passed from from forefather to father to son (a daughter, if we are so lucky to make it). sire a lineage for the good of a kingdom; the headpiece recognizes none other than a natural born. i will have it in blood if i did not buy it in bonds.
+and what is duty if not consecrated on a crown. passed from forefather to father to son (a daughter, if we are so lucky to make it). sire a lineage for the good of a kingdom; the throne recognizes none other than a natural born. i will have it in blood if i did not buy it in bonds.

 <br />